yandex-cloud/docs/en/managed-elasticsearch/operations/cluster-create.md

 ---
 title: "Creating an Elasticsearch cluster"
-description: "Managed Service for Elasticsearch cluster is a group of several related Elasticsearch hosts.
-When creating an Elasticsearch cluster, parameters are specified separately for hosts acting as a Master node, and separately for hosts acting as a Data node."
+description: "A cluster of Yandex Managed Service for Elasticsearch is a group of multiple linked Elasticsearch hosts.
+When creating an Elasticsearch cluster, parameters are specified separately for the hosts with the Master Node role and for the hosts with the Data Node role."
 keywords:
   - creating an Elasticsearch cluster
   - Elasticsearch cluster